-If, despite the involvement of external professionals (e.g. a Specialist Support Teacher, an Educational Psychologist or an Occupational Therapist amongst others), a child continues to struggle to make progress, parents/carers and the SENCo may decide together to apply for an EHC plan (Education Health Care plan previously known as a statement).
+If, despite the involvement of external professionals (e.g. a Specialist Support Teacher, an Educational Psychologist, Speech and Language Therapist, Teacher of the Deaf or an Occupational Therapist amongst others), a child continues to struggle to make progress, parents/carers and the SENCo may decide together to apply for an EHC plan (Education

+Health Care plan previously known as a statement).
 This is a comprehensive process which requires the collation of detailed evidence and reports from external agencies to support the application.